Spirituality

 4) Human.
 Imagining the universe through a non-human perspective is difficult to fathom because everything we've ever explored, defined, believed, or speculated has come through the filter of the human mind.
 But we must acknowledge that humans are only one thread in a much greater, cosmic tapestry.
 A truly honest understanding of the human being's placement within the universe requires a complete de-humanization of the truth.
 If we fail to honor this, then our reality, god(s), and perceptions of truth will always be diluted, altered, and anthropomorphic.
 So how can we begin to glimpse a broader consciousness?
 We can do our best through awareness and conscious contemplation.
 A good starting point is to meditate with non-human beings: rocks, trees, stars, animals, air, deities.
 These meditations can help us remember that the universe is not human-centered.

 5) Anything.
 Let's imagine there's a way to identify with something that is essentially unknown, but still possibly is.
 Perhaps it's a god, a deity, an angel, an essence, or an alien—something quite mysterious and entirely other.
-I'm creating an identity-sphere for this possibility of being, in case you believe you are, in some way, this.
+I’m including this sphere to honor the possibility that some people identify with something vast, mysterious, and other—without presuming to define what that is.

 6) Nothingness.
 Non-identity.
 This is the final and most elusive space.
 Non-form.
 Non-thought. Śūnyatā.
 The abyss-like emptiness that exists prior to, and beyond, all manifestation.
 In this sphere, there are no forms of being...not even thought-forms.
 There is only void.
 In the diagram, I could also refer to this as Pure Consciousness, though even that label is only useful if such consciousness contains nothing but nothing—not even the idea of a witness.
 This is the reason why the final sphere is the most peaceful state, because no concept of "I" exists, as there is no active mind with which to imagine "I" into existence.
 While impossible to describe this ineffable state, it can be touched, sometimes spontaneously, other times through meditation, stillness, and communion with emptiness.
 To experience this state is not to 'know more', but for all knowing to dissolve.

-Here's another, entirely different, way to think about the idea of seeing clearly.
-Let's assume the true aim of a spiritual seeker is to exist in truth in Ultimate Reality without any constrictions.
+Here’s another, entirely different, way to think about what it means to see clearly.
+Let's assume the true aim of a spiritual seeker is to exist in truth— in Ultimate Reality without any constrictions.
 This reality is not only profound, but it's too much to behold all at once!
 As mortal beings, we're designed to prioritize the processing of mundane, survival-based information so we can navigate each day safely.
-But the goal of those who crave truth is to widen the funnel of perceptionto allow not only the necessary data about our environment and survival needs to pass through, but the countless other miracles, primal forces, realms, and oddities that are always available to us.
+But the goal of those who crave truth is to widen the funnel of perception—to allow not only the necessary data about our environment and survival needs to pass through, but the countless other miracles, primal forces, realms, and oddities that are always available to us.

-For a more poetic & sophisticated dive into this concept, I invite you to read Stephen Mitchell's translation of the epic, ancient Hindu text, the Bhagavad Gita.
-In my favorite chapter, Chapter Eleven, the warrior Arjuna is reluctantly heading into battle in a chariot driven by Krishna (the Supreme Hindu God).
+For a more poetic & mythic expression of this idea, I invite you to read Stephen Mitchell's translation of the epic, ancient Hindu text, the Bhagavad Gita.
+In my favorite chapter, Chapter Eleven, the warrior Arjuna is reluctantly heading into battle in a chariot driven by Krishna (the Supreme Being in the Hindu tradition).
 Up until this point, Krishna has only appeared to Arjuna in the form of a humble charioteer, but now, Arjuna longs to see Krishna's truest form.
 He says:

 "You have told me in detail